Ross King

 Ross’ film credits include The Day After Tomorrow, Half Past Dead, and Cruel Game.

 Ross has performed in Las Vegas and at the world-famous Laugh Factory on Sunset Boulevard as well as on various Cruise Ships including the iconic Queen Mary 2.
-In the West End his credits include a leading role in Dick Whittington at Sadlers Wells Theater, Frank-n-Furter in The Rocky Horror Show, Night of Stars at London’s Palladium Theatre, and he created the role of Wallace in the musical, Summer Holiday.
+In the West End his credits include a leading role in Dick Whittington at Sadlers Wells Theatre, Frank-n-Furter in The Rocky Horror Show, Night of Stars at London’s Palladium Theatre, as well as originating the role of Wallace in the musical, Summer Holiday.

 Britain’s youngest daytime radio host, Ross started his radio career on Scotland’s Radio Clyde, going on to present award-winning shows on London’s Capital, BBC’s Radio 5 Live and Talk Radio.
 Ross also co-hosted the American Weekly Top 40 countdown alongside the Legendary DJ Rick Dees and his radio show The King in LA has been syndicated across the UK.